Biographies

 Helen Roberts

-Professor of Child Health Research, Child and Adolescent Mental Health, Palliative Care and Paediatrics Unit, Population Policy and Practice Programme, UCL Great Ormond Street Institute of Child Health, London
+Professor of Child Health Research, Population, Policy and Practice Programme, UCL Great Ormond Street Institute of Child Health

-She is an honorary fellow of the Faculty of Public Health, a former Visiting Fellow at All Souls College, Oxford, a Fellow of the Academy of Social Sciences and has worked in adult education.
-She is a trustee of UCL.
+She is an Honorary Fellow of the Faculty of Public Health, a former Visiting Fellow at All Souls Oxford and has worked in adult education.
+She is a trustee of UCL, and a past member of most NIHR funding boards and a number of international advisory boards.
+More glamorously, she spent some years reviewing pantomimes for Tribune as well as health related books novels and plays.

 Jonathan Ross